 There are basically three things you need to consider while you start to pack.
 Where is my child sleeping?
 Where and what is he eating?
 And, how are they getting from here to there?
 Answers to these questions will determine what you pack besides basic everyday items.

 My go-to pack-n-play is The Graco Jet Setter.
 It weighs 22 pounds and can fit in a full-size suitcase, with room to spare.
 The only downside with this is there is no mattress, only the padded travel mattress at the bottom.
 It’s a few inches shorter than an average pack-n-play which could make it too small for some children.
 Don’t forget well-fitting sheets for your pack-n-play.
+A toddler bed is another option.
+Discover the best toddler bed in this great toddler bed article.

 For eating on the go we use the Ciao Baby Portable High Chair.
 While there are tons of different options, this was our preferred one based on portability and that it is table-height.
 It folds up easily and can fit inside a stroller bag if you are flying.
 If you plan on feeding your toddler in the hotel room, pack a high chair mat to keep food from going EVERYWHERE.
 It is part of being a decent human to the hotel staff.